faranalytics/network-services/examples/tls_encryption_and_client_auth/README.md

 }
 ```

-Create a Server and use its `net.Socket` to create a Service.
-Use the Service in order to create a `ServiceB` Service API and a `ServiceA` Service App.
+#### Create a Server and use its `net.Socket` to create a Service.

+You will use the Service in order to create a `ServiceB` Service API instance and a `ServiceA` Service App instance.

 ```ts
 const server = tls